 Specify the unique identifier (usually the primary key) for the document.
+The textkey parameter can be as follows:

 - a single column primary key value - encoded specification for a composite (multiple column) primary key.
 Use the CTX\DOC.PKENCODE procedure. - the rowid of the row containing the document